Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 The Vietnamese Explanation(s) in 1990 :

 Twenty-three years after Patterson's loss, in December 1990, the Vietnamese brought before U.S. military investigators four "witnesses."
-This was their testimony, supported, in part only, by Vietnamese reports of unknown authenticity:
+This was their testimony, supported, in part only, by Vietnamese reports of dubious authenticity:

-Nearby they found Patterson, he stood straight up with a pistol in his hand (remember his 3-day old open compound fracture of the leg), and he was shot with a rifle in the chest, and then buried on the spot (in disobedience to standing orders).
-Some time later his body completely disappeared because (according to "witness" testimony and previous reports) it was - - - 1) bombed by U.S. planes, or 2) eaten by wild animals, or 3) washed away by a nearby stream.
+Some time later his body completely disappeared because (according to "witness" testimony and previous reports) it was either - - - 1) bombed by U.S. planes, or 2) eaten by wild animals, or 3) washed away by a nearby stream.

-The location of this "grave site" is (in UTM coordinates) WH43718409.
+The location of this "grave site" was given as (in UTM coordinates) WH43718409.
 This point is on a ridgeline about midway down it's three mile length running south from the top of Nui Doi Thoi, the highest mountain in the area.

 We do know the Vietnamese made contact with Patterson because they took from him his Military I.D.
 Card and Geneva Conventions card and returned them to the U.S. in 1985 (Note: I have personally examined the Military I.D.
 Card - which bears Vietnamese characters written on the plastic lamination).
 Later, to lend credence to one of their reports, they attached a photocopy of the Geneva Conventions card.
 The card they copied, however, was phony - not matching the real card now in his brother's custody!